Curraghabweehan: History

 The 1652 Commonwealth Survey lists the townland as Curraghabeghan and the proprietor as Lieutenant-Colonel Tristram Beresford.
 A further confirming grant dated 3 November 1666 was made by King Charles II of England to the aforementioned Sir Tristram Beresford, 1st Baronet included, inter alia, 76 acres and 3 roods in Curraghboghan and Drumbeagh.
 By grant dated 11 September 1670 from King Charles II of England to said Sir Tristram Beresford, the lands of Curraghbegan and Drumbeagh were included in the creation of a new Manor of Beresford.

 The 1790 Cavan Carvaghs list spells the name as Curraghbredin.

 An 1831 map depicts the townland as Curraghboghan and Curraghoghan.

 The Tithe Applotment Books for 1827 list seven tithepayers in the townland.

 The 1836 Ordnance Survey Namebooks describe the townland as- The soil is of a clayey nature...The townland is bounded on the north side by a large stream.

 The Curraghabweehan Valuation Office Field books are available for September 1839.

-In 1841 the population of the townland was 32, being 15 males and 17 females.
+In 1841 the population of the townland was 32, of which 15 were males and 17 females.
 There were seven houses in the townland, all of which were inhabited.

-In 1851 the population of the townland was 26, being 12 males and 14 females, the reduction being due to the Great Famine (Ireland).
+In 1851 the population of the townland was 26, comprising 12 males and 14 females, the reduction being due to the Great Famine (Ireland).
 There were six houses in the townland, all were inhabited.

 Griffith's Valuation of 1857 lists five landholders in the townland.

-In 1861 the population of the townland was 25, being 11 males and 14 females.
+In 1861 the population of the townland was 25, comprising 11 males and 14 females.
 There were five houses in the townland and all were inhabited.

-In the 1901 census of Ireland, there are three families listed in the townland, and in the 1911 census of Ireland, there are three families listed in the townland.
+Three families were listed in the townland, both at the 1901 census of Ireland, and again at the time of the 1911 census of Ireland.